MultiQC/MultiQC/docs/modules/fastqc.md

 ### Overrepresented sequences

-The overrepresented sequences table shows the most common sequences at the top, measured by the number of samples they occur as overrepresented.
-By default, the table shows top 20 sequences, which this can be customised in the config:
+The overrepresented sequences table shows the most common sequences found, measured by the number of samples they occur as overrepresented.
+By default, the table shows top 20 sequences.
+This can be customised in the config:

 ```yaml
 fastqc_config: